 The first sorority founded at the University of Cincinnati was Kappa Kappa Gamma in 1885.
 However, they relinquished their charter shortly thereafter, and three of the four members became founders of a local group until 1913 when it chartered as Kappa Alpha Theta.
 Delta Delta Delta was the second women's fraternity founded at our university in 1892.

-Alpha Phi Alpha and Delta Sigma Theta were the first historically African-American fraternity and sorority (respectively) founded at the University of Cincinnati, both in 1920.
+Alpha Phi Alpha Fraternity, Inc. and Delta Sigma Theta Sorority, Inc. were the first historically African-American Greek lettered organizations founded at the University of Cincinnati, both in 1920.

 In 1996, Alpha Psi Lambda was the first co-ed, Latino-interest fraternity to come to campus.
 The Multicultural Greek Council was formally established in 2018 with the help of Chi Sigma Tau Fraternity, Inc., Delta Phi Lambda Sorority, Inc., and Sigma Alpha Epsilon Pi.